 - » 2013 American Political Science Association Award Announcement

-The case for intervention in SyriaCISAC, FSI Stanford Op-ed: Reuters on August 23, 2013
+The case for intervention in SyriaCISAC, FSI Stanford in the news: Reuters on August 23, 2013

 Syria's civil war has claimed more than 100,000 lives, resulted in millions of refugees, and threatens to destabilize the entire Middle East.
 CISAC's Anja Manuel outlines steps the United States must take to prevent the region from descending into further chaos.